shakespearemorton/Nano_Endo/README.md

 ## Caveat:

 In the original simulations done by Vácha et al, a cutoff was put in place to reduce the computational time for the tail-tail potential.
 This cutoff is not implemented here, and as a result there is a tendency for endocytosed particles to stay next to the membrane.
-Videos of this can be seen in the images folder.
+Snapshots of this can be seen in the images folder, where [full.png](images/full.png) shows the simulation and interactions between lipid tails bound to the nanoparticle.
+The extra lip interacting with the membrane can cause lack of diffusion of the endocytosed particle or bending of the membrane post-endocytosis.

 ## Thanks: